 If milking is done elsewhere other than in a suitable place provided for this purpose, the milk may become contaminated.
 Cleanliness of the lactating animals is one of the most important factors affecting the bacterial count of the milk.
 Under usual farm conditions, lactating animals contaminate their udders by standing in polluted water or by lying down in the pasture or cowyard.
 Unless the udders and teats are clean and dry before milking, particles of filth or contaminated water are apt to drop or be drawn into the milk.
-Such contamination of the milk is particularly dangerous because manure may contain the organisms of brucellosis and tuberculosis, and polluted water may contain the organisms of typhoid fever and other intestinal diseases.
-Application of sanitizing solutions to the teats, followed by thorough drying just prior to the time of milking, has the advantage of giving an additional margin of safety with reference to such disease organisms as they are not removed by ordinary cleaning and it is helpful in the control of mastitis.
+Such contamination of the milk is particularly dangerous because manure may contain the organisms of brucellosis and tuberculosis, and polluted water may contain the organisms of brucellosis and tuberculosis, and polluted water may contain the teats, followed by thorough drying just prior to the time of milking, has the advantage of giving an additional margin of safety with reference to such disease organisms as they are not removed by ordinary cleaning and it is helpful in the control of mastitis.

-1. Milking is done in a milking barn, stable or parlor.

-2. Brushing is completed prior to milking.
+- 1. Milking is done in a milking barn, stable or parlor. - 2.
+Brushing is completed prior to milking.